Financial Aid

 With the costs of completing post-secondary education continuously increasing, most students will need to consider seeking scholarships or some other form of financial aid, and choices made on first entering high school can affect a student's likelihood of gaining needed assistance.
-To have the highest probability for gaining the financial assistance that may be needed, you should:
+To have the highest probability of gaining the financial assistance that may be needed, you should:

 • Select and pursue a rigorous program of courses that will prepare you well for seeking a degree area of interest to you.